urslimshady/Network-scanner-using-python/README.md

 # Network-scanner-using-python

-Port scanning can be considered as a monitoring(suvellience) tool which is used in order to locate the open ports available on a particular host.
+Port scanning can be considered as a monitoring(survellience) tool which is used in order to locate the open ports available on a particular host.

 Types of information that can be expected after running the port scanner.
 1. Open Ports informations